Credit card interest rates average 20%-25%, versus 12% for a personal loan. Pay down your debt sooner with a SoFi Personal Loan. View your rate today.

 When using a credit card to pay bills, it’s important to make sure doing so won’t cause you to rack up a high balance.
 Paying bills with a credit card makes the most sense when you can easily pay off your credit card balance in full right away.

 If done responsibly, a card holder can earn credit card rewards — like cash back, travel points, and gift cards — for spending on purchases they have to make every month without paying interest.
-Plus, making regular, on-time payments can help build your credit score.
+Plus, making regular, on-time payments can help build your credit profile.

 When Should You Not Use a Credit Card to Pay Bills?

 As great as the potential to earn rewards is, if someone can’t afford to pay their credit card balance, charging their bills can lead to high interest charges and late fees (which are two ways credit card companies make money).
+High-interest credit cards have an average APR of about 20%–25%, and credit card interest typically compounds daily using a daily interest rate, all of which means debt can build up quickly when balances are carried.

 It also might not make sense to pay bills with a credit card if it leads to paying an extra fee from the merchant.